 - If the mother was married, has her husband signed an Affidavit Denying Paternity?
 Choose either YES or NO.

 - If the mother was married, the husband is NOT the natural father of the child, and the natural father wishes to be named on the certificate as the father.
 The mother and natural father must complete an Affidavit Acknowledging Paternity as mentioned above and the husband must complete an Affidavit Denying Paternity and sign in front of a Notary Public.
-Both affidavits are legal documents and need to be submitted to the Office of Vital Statistics Services.
+Both affidavits are legal documents and need to be submitted to Vital Statistics Services.

 General Information on How To Complete the Paternity Acknowledgement